-Source: Department of the Environment 2016, Collaborative Australian Protected Area Databases, 2008, 2012 and 2016, Canberra Protected areas outlined in the Collaborative Australian Protected Area Database and have been corresponded to 2016 ASGS geographical classifications.
+Source: Department of the Environment and Energy 2016, Collaborative Australian Protected Area Databases, 2008, 2012 and 2016 Protected areas outlined in the Collaborative Australian Protected Area Database and have been allocated to 2016 ASGS geographical classifications.

-Based on 2011 ASGS geographical classification.
+Based on 2016 ASGS geographical classification.

 Overlapping areas have been filtered from the original data source.
-Percentage point change may vary from annual figures due to rounding.